-In Muilenburg and Berge’s article A Framework for Designing Questions for Online Learning, they present advice for how to start and maintain a robust online discussion (Muilenburg & Berge, 2006).
+In Muilenburg and Berge’s article A Framework for Designing Questions for Online Learning, they present advice on how to start and maintain a robust online discussion (Muilenburg & Berge, 2006).
 Download Article

 RATIONALE FOR USING ONLINE DISCUSSIONS